Having a financial plan to prepare you for your retirement years is one thing, but what about the emotional transition to that “second career”?

 Preparing early

-An investment specialist, like Tania, focuses on starting retirement plans early to give the members she works with peace of mind in knowing money will be there for the retirement they want.
+A financial planner, like Tania, focuses on starting retirement plans early to give the members she works with peace of mind in knowing money will be there for the retirement they want.

 Your financial plan needs to be a “living thing,” Tania says.
 It needs to change with you as you navigate through life.
 She says she meets with her members at least once a year to update their financial plan.
 The emotional aspect of retirement planning runs in parallel.